ZackFra/Salesforce-Moxygen/CONTRIBUTING.md

 # 🚀 Development

-1. Set up a development environment
+1. Set up a development environment.
 * This can be either a Trailhead org, a scratch org, or a Developer Edition org.
 2. Clone or fork this repository.
 3. Run `npm i` to install the latest version of our npm dependencies and to install our git hooks.